cybertraining-dsc/su21-reu-378/project/index.md

 ## 6. Acknowledgments

-Please add acknowledgments to all that contributed or helped on this project.
+The author of this project would like to express a vote of thanks to Yohn Jairo, Carlos Theran, and Dr. Gregor von Laszewski for their encouragement and guidance throughout this project.
+A special vote of thanks also goes to Florida A&M University for funding this wonderful research program.
+The completion of this project could not have been possible without their support.

 ## 7. References

-[^1]: World Health Organization.
+1.World Health Organization.
 2021.
 Autism spectrum disorders, [Online resource] <https://www.who.int/news-room/fact-sheets/detail/autism-spectrum-disorders>

-[^2]: Raj, S., and Masood, S., 2020.
+2.Raj, S., and Masood, S., 2020.
 Analysis and Detection of Autism Spectrum Disorder Using Machine Learning Techniques, [Online resource] <https://reader.elsevier.com/reader/sd/pii/S1877050920308656?token=D9747D2397E831563D1F58D80697D9016C30AAC6074638AA926D06E86426CE4CBF7932313AD5C3504440AFE0112F3868&originRegion=us-east-1&originCreation=20210704171932>

-[^3]: Khodatars, M., Shoeibi, A., Ghassemi, N., Jafari, M., Khadem, A., Sadeghi, D., Moridian, P., Hussain, S., Alizadehsani, R., Zare, A., Khosravi, A., Nahavandi, S., Acharya, U. R., Berk, M., 2020.
+3.Khodatars, M., Shoeibi, A., Ghassemi, N., Jafari, M., Khadem, A., Sadeghi, D., Moridian, P., Hussain, S., Alizadehsani, R., Zare, A., Khosravi, A., Nahavandi, S., Acharya, U. R., Berk, M., 2020.
 Deep Learning for Neuroimaging-based Diagnosis and Rehabilitation of Autism Spectrum Disorder: A Review.
 [Online resource] <https://arxiv.org/pdf/2007.01285.pdf>

-[^4]: Machine Learning Methods for Diagnosing Autism Spectrum Disorder and Attention- Deficit/Hyperactivity Disorder Using Functional and Structural MRI: A Survey [Online resource] <https://www.frontiersin.org/articles/10.3389/fninf.2020.575999/full#B50>
+4.Machine Learning Methods for Diagnosing Autism Spectrum Disorder and Attention- Deficit/Hyperactivity Disorder Using Functional and Structural MRI: A Survey [Online resource] <https://www.frontiersin.org/articles/10.3389/fninf.2020.575999/full#B50>

-[^5]: Musser, M., 2020.
+5.Musser, M., 2020.
 Detecting Autism Spectrum Disorder in Children using Computer Vision, Adapting facial recognition models to detect Autism Spectrum Disorder.
 [Online resource] <https://towardsdatascience.com/detecting-autism-spectrum-disorder-in-children-with-computer-vision-8abd7fc9b40a>

-[^6]: Improved Transfer-Learning-Based Facial Recognition Framework to Detect Autistic Children at an Early Stage.
+6.Improved Transfer-Learning-Based Facial Recognition Framework to Detect Autistic Children at an Early Stage.
 [Online resource] <https://www.mdpi.com/2076-3425/11/6/734>